 Proposal Preparation Resources

-The links in the left navigation pane of this page contain information that can be used to prepare proposals.
+The links below contain information that can be used to prepare proposals.

-USU’s INTERNAL DEADLINE FOR PROPOSAL SUBMISSION: All proposals for grants, contracts, and agreements must be submitted to the Division of Sponsored Programs (DSP) for review, approval, and routing for departmental/college signatures prior to submission to the funding sponsor.
+All proposals for grants, contracts, and agreements must be submitted to the Division of Sponsored Programs (DSP) for review, approval, and routing via Kuali Research (KR) PRIOR to submission to the funding sponsor.

-- All proposals should be submitted to DSP for review a minimum of three full working business days prior to the sponsors deadline.
-(USU’s recognized holidays are not considered working business days, therefore additional time should be included for the review, routing and approval process when holidays occur during the proposal submission process.)
+All proposals should be submitted to DSP for review a minimum of three (3) full working business days prior to the sponsors deadline.
+(Weekends and USU’s recognized holidays are not considered working business days, therefore additional time should be included for the review, routing and approval process when weekends and holidays occur during the proposal submission process.)

-- Other items as necessary per the proposal (e.g., cost share commitment forms, subrecipient commitment forms, consultant confirmatory letters, etc.) uploaded to the attachment section in KR.
+- Other items as required for the proposal (e.g., cost share commitment forms, subrecipient commitment forms and supporting documents, consultant confirmatory letters, etc.) uploaded to the attachment section in KR.